CodeYourFuture/syllabus-archive/react/week-21/lesson.md

 > 2. Render the `Clock` component in the `App` component
 > 4. Add a `componentDidMount` method to the `Time` component and use `setInterval` to call `this.tick` every second (1000 milliseconds)
 > 5. Implement the `tick` method, and set the `date` state to the current date (hint: `new Date()`)
-> 6. Add a `console.log` to the `tick` method and try clicking the "Toggle time" button.
+> 6. Add a `console.log` to the `tick` method.
+Try clicking the "Toggle time" button and look at what happens in the console.
 What do you think the problem is here?
 How can we fix it?
 > 7. Assign the return value of `setInterval` to `this.timer`
 > 8. In `componentWillUnmount`, remove the timer by calling `clearInterval(this.timer)`
-> 9. Try playing around with the toggle again.
-How have we solved the problem above?
+> 9. Try playing around with the toggle, like in step 6.
+How have we solved the problem?

 ## Fetching Data in React